calamity-m/T1Engine/README.md

 # T1Engine

-Basic 3D Fixed-Rendering Pipeline Engine built in C++ using OpenGL and Glut
+Basic 3D Fixed-Rendering Pipeline Engine built in C++ using OpenGL and Glut from scratch.
+Doesn't use shaders but still servers as a nice baseline for fixed-rendering and 3D Graphics with OpenGL.

 - Includes custom working OBJ Loader with working illumination/normals, texturing and proper sub-object grouping
 - Complete scene management implemented - basic state management